7. Scott Sinclair

 Having scored 35 goals in 70 games for Swansea, Bony was on the radar of many Premier League clubs.
 A proven Premier League goalscorer for a fee of £25 million, Bony’s deal looked good on the books.
 But that didn’t translate to his performances on the pitch.

 The Ivorian struggled to step up into an elite team and scored just twice in his first six months at the club.
 He struggled for game time following the arrival of Pep Guardiola and was loaned out to Stoke City, before being sold to Swansea in 2017.
-He only scored 10 goals for Man City in 46 games over two seasons, not good enough for a team pushing for the title.
+He only scored 10 goals for Man City in 46 games over two seasons, which is not good enough for a team pushing for the title.